khuedoan/blog/content/posts/minimal-neovim-setup-from-scratch.md

 The most important part is to try to note the inefficiencies in your day-to-day workflow and find a way to improve it, either with built-in features or additional plugins.
 There are some extremely valuable videos on that subject:

-- [7 Habits For Effective Text Editing](https://www.youtube.com/watch?v=eX9m3g5J-XA) by Bram Moolenaar (the creator of Vim)
+- [7 Habits For Effective Text Editing](https://www.youtube.com/watch?v=eX9m3g5J-XA) by Bram Moolenaar - the creator of Vim (great respect, RIP)
 - [How to Do 90% of What Plugins Do](https://www.youtube.com/watch?v=XA2WjJbmmoM) by Max Cantor

 Trust the process, keep improving, and I promise you will be faster in Neovim than any other IDE could ever dream of.